-In addition to the basic eligibility criteria of the MPDU program, the following must be satisfied to qualify for the purchase of a home through the MPDU program:
+In addition to the basic eligibility criteria of the Moderately Priced Dwelling Unit (MPDU) program, the following must be satisfied to qualify for the purchase of a home through the MPDU program:

 - The home must be the owner’s primary residence for the full length of the 30-year MPDU period and may not be rented to others.

-- The buyer cannot own another home or condo while occupying the MPDU home.
+- The buyer cannot own another home while occupying the MPDU home.

-- The buyer must have good credit and qualify for bank financing.
+- The buyer must qualify for bank financing.

 - The buyer must commit to own the home for a period of 30 years.
-If the buyer decides to sell before that time, the sale must follow city’s guidelines for re-selling an MPDU.
+If the buyer decides to sell before that time, the sale must follow the city’s guidelines for re-selling an MPDU home.

-- Attend a first-time home buyer class or information session and provide a copy of the completion certificate to the City.
-Certificate holders can attend Montgomery County's 3 hour First-Time Homebuyer Class conducted by Housing and Community Initiatives or attend a class through any HUD-approved counseling agency.
+- Attend a first-time homebuyer class and obtain a copy of the completion certificate.
+You can attend Montgomery County's 6-hour First-Time Homebuyer Class conducted by the Housing Initiative Partnership or attend a class through any HUD-approved counseling agency.

-- Provide a mortgage pre-approval letter from your bank lender.
+- Obtain a mortgage pre-approval letter from your bank lender.
 Ask your lender to use this sample lender letter.

 MPDU Eligibility Waiting List

-After completing the application process, you must notify City staff that you would like to be placed on a waiting list in order to purchase an MPDU.
-The waiting list is given to builders who are selling newly constructed homes and to current owners who are selling their homes.
-Home builders and sellers are instructed to contact people in the order in which they appear on the list based on household size.
+After completing the application process, you will be placed on a waiting list in order to purchase an MPDU home.
+The waiting list is given to builders who are selling newly constructed homes and to current owners who are selling their MPDU homes.
+Sellers are instructed to contact people in the order in which they appear on the list based on household size.
 Larger households (household size of four or more) will be given first priority.
 If there are an insufficient number of households of eligible size, smaller households will be contacted until the MPDU homes are sold.

-If a certificate holder on the waiting list is not interested in the unit available from the builder or seller who contacted them, they can decline to purchase the unit.
-Their name remains on the list of certificate holders, which is given to future builders or sellers of for-sale MPDUs.
-If a certificate holder chooses not to purchase a unit, when offered, there is no guarantee that another unit will become available.
-A name is only removed from the list when a certificate holder purchases a unit or requests that his or her name be removed.
+If a qualified person on the waiting list is not interested in the available home, they can decline to purchase the home.
+Their name remains on the list of eligible people, which is given to future builders or sellers of for-sale MPDU homes.
+If an eligible person chooses not to purchase a home when offered, there is no guarantee that another home will become available.
+A name is only removed from the list when the eligible person purchases a home or requests that his or her name be removed.

 Selling an MPDU Home

-An owner of an MPDU home must notify the Housing Programs Division in writing of their intent to sell and request a resale price determination by completing the Current Resale Value form.
-The owner must provide CPDS with an itemized list of all capital improvements for which credit is requested as part of the resale price.
+The owner must provide the city with an itemized list of all improvements for which credit may be requested as part of the resale price.
 All improvements must be documented with receipts.
-The owner must permit the CPDS to inspect the MPDU as part of the resale price determination process.
+The owner must permit the city to inspect the MPDU home as part of the resale price determination process.

-Once a resale price is determined, the owner is notified and the MPDU will then be offered exclusively to Rockville Housing Enterprises (RHE), which is the designated housing agency for the City's MPDU Program.
-RHE has a 45-day period in which to decide whether or not they will purchase the MPDU.
-If RHE does not wish to purchase the unit, it will be offered to certificate holders on the MPDU Eligibility waiting list for 60 days.
-A resale request grants permission for the city's Housing Division to inform certificate holders on the MPDU Eligibility waiting list of the availability to purchase the MPDU.
+Once a resale price is determined, the owner is notified and the MPDU home will then be offered exclusively to Rockville Housing Enterprises (RHE), which is the designated housing agency for the city's MPDU program.
+RHE has a 45-day period in which to decide whether or not they will purchase the MPDU home.
+If RHE does not wish to purchase the home, it will be offered to eligible people on the MPDU eligibility waiting list for 60 days.
+A resale request grants permission for the city to inform those on the waiting list of the availability to purchase the MPDU home.

 If the owner does not agree with the resale price determination, they have 14 calendar days to request reconsideration.
 Any such request must cite the basis for the request and include supporting documentation.